han-steve/VoxCraft-VR/README.md

 eCIS:
 I, Grace Liu (gyl242), affirm on my honor that I completed and submitted the eCIS for this course. :)
+I, Steve Han, affirm on my honor that I totally forgot to do the eCIS for this course :(